ragib06/ragib06.github.io/_pages/about.md

 My most recent work involves building robust Learning-To-Rank systems that can recover from selection bias from user feedback.
 We proposed a method to overcome it using Heckman two step method which is a popular selection bias correction method in statistics.

-I have completed my Bachelors in Computer Science at Bangladesh University of Engineering and Technology (BUET) in 2012.
-Prior to coming to UIC, I worked as a software company at Dhaka where I developed features for popular online social games.
+I have completed my Bachelors in Computer Science and Engineering at Bangladesh University of Engineering and Technology (BUET) in 2012.
+Prior to coming to UIC, I worked as a software engineer at Disney Interactive, Dhaka where I developed features for popular online social games.